Rug Care Guide

 VISCOSE / RAYON / BAMBOO VISCOSE RUGS

-These fibres are particularly sensitive to liquid so great care should be taken to remove spills as quickly as possible.
+These fibers are particularly sensitive to liquid so great care should be taken to remove spills as quickly as possible.
 Use a clean white dry cloth or paper towel working from the edge to the centre of the spill and do not rub.
 Once the liquid is soaked up, use a damp clean cloth or paper towel to gently dab as much of the stain as possible.
 Avoid saturating the pile further.
 Use a fine comb to lift up the pile in direction with the remainder of the rug.
 Try to dry the pile whilst continuing to comb as quickly as possible.
 It is important not to walk or place items on the rug until it is completely dry as this can lead to permanent marking of the delicate viscose fibres.
 Due to the delicate nature of the viscose yarns used please note that some permanent distortion of the pile may occur after liquid spillages.
 Stain removal treatments should be left to professional carpet cleaner.
 100% viscose rugs can show pile distortion from moderate foot traffic therefore it is important to consider carefully the location of your rug.

 WOOL RUGS

-Every wool fibre has its own thin protective layer.
+Every wool fiber has its own thin protective layer.
 This allows wool to naturally repel dirt and gives you the opportunity to act when anything is spilled on the rug.
 To deal with spillages, scrape off and soak up as much of the liquid or substance as possible working from the edge to the centre of the spot.
 Clean the area lightly with a damp cloth or some absorbent paper dabbing only without rubbing or scrubbing.
 When using a detergent always remove it from the pile using a little water (when using detergents always test in an inconspicuous place first).
 Always ensure the rug is completely dry before use.
 Please carefully follow the dosage instructions of the cleaning foam/powder.
 Do not use aggressive detergents.
 Loop pile rugs are best beaten – just turn them face down on the floor, beat gently and then vacuum up the grit and dust from the floor rather than the rug.

 POLYESTER / POLYAMIDE RUGS

-Polyester and polyamide are more resilient to staining and fading than other fibres, since the fibres are man-made, however it is still important to act quickly to ensure that the rug is properly taken care of.
+Polyester and polyamide are more resilient to staining and fading than other fibers, since the fibers are man-made, however it is still important to act quickly to ensure that the rug is properly taken care of.
 Use a clean white cloth or a paper towel to soak up the spilled liquid.
 To remove stains, use a detergent that is safe to use on synthetic rugs (always test in an inconspicuous place first).
 After the stain has been removed dab the area dry and use a fine comb to carefully lift up the pile as quickly as possible.
 Finally gently vacuum.

-TENCEL ®
+TENCEL ® RUGS

 Tencel is a branded viscose, which is known for its superior quality and greater resistance to water marking.
 As with all rugs, it is important to soak up the liquid quickly with a clean white cloth or paper towel to ensure that the stain doesn’t set into the pile body.
 Dab the stain with a towel soaked in lukewarm water, do not rub.
 Use a fine comb to lift up the pile and comb it in the same direction as the rest of the pile.